tikzzay/Karma-LIVEBOT-V2.0/replit.md

 ✅ **Bot Connected**: "Karma LiveBOT#2866" is running and connected to Discord
 ✅ **Multi-Server Active**: Bot is active in 2 Discord servers monitoring streamers
 ✅ **Fully Operational**: All systems running, monitoring 2 creators across multiple platforms
-✅ **Ready for Production**: Bot is operational and ready for use
+✅ **Instant Gaming Integration**: Affiliate functionality active with automatic game detection and purchase buttons ✅ **Ready for Production**: Bot is operational and ready for use

-**Live Status**: The bot is actively monitoring live streams across Twitch, YouTube, and TikTok with automatic notifications and streak tracking systems running smoothly.
+**Live Status**: The bot is actively monitoring live streams across Twitch, YouTube, and TikTok with automatic notifications, streak tracking, and Instant Gaming affiliate integration running smoothly.

 ### Next Steps - What You Need To Do: